mobify/mobifyjs/www/docs/template-reference.md

 ##  Understanding Context

-Templates are HTML documents containing variables to be filled in with data.
+Templates are HTML documents containing variables to be replaced by data.
 This data comes from the evaluated konf output, referred to as the **context** for the template.